cotab-org/cotab/README.md

 # Cotab
-This VS Code extension is an AI-powered multi-line autocomplete tool designed with maximum privacy and security in mind by running entirely on a local LLM.
+This VS Code extension is an AI-powered multi-line autocomplete plugin designed with maximum privacy and security in mind by running entirely on a local LLM.

-It generates multiple lines of code based on the entire file’s context—rather than just the code around the cursor—and seamlessly integrates the AI-generated edits as autocomplete suggestions.
+It generates multiple lines of code using AI based not only on the entire file’s context but also on external symbols, errors, and prior edits, and presents them as autocomplete suggestions.

 ## Autocomplete
 ![Autocomplete Demo](doc/asset/cotab-tutorial-autocomplete1.gif)